crosbya1/whcr-human-footprint-risks/executive-summary.md

 population (AWBP), containing approximately 500 individuals (Pearse et al. 2018).
-This population winters in the Aransas National Wildlife Refuge on the gulf coast of Texas, USA, and spends summers in an around Wood Buffalo National Park (WBNP) in northern Alberta, Canada and adjacent areas in Northwest Territories (Environment Canada 2007).
-The heavily industrialized Oil Sands Region (OSR) of northeastern Alberta is just south of the breeding grounds.
+This population winters in the Aransas National Wildlife Refuge on the gulf coast of Texas, USA, and spends summers in an around Wood Buffalo National Park in northern Alberta, Canada and adjacent areas in Northwest Territories (Environment Canada 2007).
+The heavily industrialized Oil Sands Region (OSR) of northeastern Alberta is just south of Wood Buffalo National Park.
 Therefore, the majority of the AWBP passes through the OSR twice yearly during migration, creating potential direct and indirect risks to migrating individuals from industrial development (M. Bidwell, Environment and Climate Change Canada,